alexander-ponomarev/still-not-the-best-app/readme.md

    Instead of firing N request for every show
 4) Shows data might be hidden behind the pipe to avoid repetitive template binding of unchanged values
+5) style of two pages (search for shows and all shows) must be the same, not it's different